spboyer/azure-dev/cli/azd/docs/service-dependencies.md

 1. Check azd logs for warnings about missing services or cyclic dependencies
 2. Verify that your service names are consistent throughout the configuration
 3. Run `azd infra synth` to see how dependencies are translated into infrastructure code
+4. Use `azd dep list` to visualize the dependency relationships

 ## Best Practices